 The exceptions to our jurisdiction are enumerated specifically in the last part of paragraph 1 of Article II of the Claims Settlement Declaration, and are of two sorts.
-The first exclusion covers claims described in paragraph 11 of the General Declaration, i.e., concerning the seizure of the 52 U.S. nationals, their subsequent detention, injury to propproperty within the U.S. Embassy, and injuries resulting from popular movements which were not acts of the Government of Iran.
+The first exclusion covers claims described in paragraph 11 of the General Declaration, i.e., concerning the seizure of the 52 U.S. nationals, their subsequent detention, injury to property within the U.S. Embassy, and injuries resulting from popular movements which were not acts of the Government of Iran.
 Second, claims are excluded which arise out of the actions of the United States in response to conduct described in paragraph 11.
-The third exclusion covers "claims arising under a binding contract between the parties specifically providing that any disputes thereunder shall be within the sole jurisdiction of the competent Iranian courts, in response to the Majlis position."
+The third exclusion covers "claims arising under a binding contract between the parties specifically providing that any disputes thereunder shall be withing the sole jurisdiction of the competent Iranian courts, in response to the Majlis position."

 The first two exceptions are inapplicable on their face.
-As for the third exception, far from providing for the sole jurisdiction of Iranian Courts, the Joint Structure Agreement contained an arbitration clause, clearly applicable to any disputes relatinge performance thereunder, with provision for the appointment of arbitratrators by judges either of Denmark, or Sweden, or Brazil.
+As for the third exception, far from providing for the sole jurisdiction of Iranian Courts, the Joint Structure Agreement contained an arbitration clause, clearly applicable to disputes relating to any performance thereunder, with provision for the appointment of arbitrators by judges of the highest court of Denmark.
 The Iranian courts exception therefore plainly does not affect this Tribunal's jurisdiction in this case.